tabokie/Crowd/README.md

 ## Crowd Simulator

+Hands on distributed system with minimum coding required.

 ### Dynamic Loading

 Crowd simulator decouples the necessary logic for system simulation from implementations.
 User are allowed to input logical script during runtime and Crowd will automatically handle the deployment and simulation of virtual nodes.